the movement practice of cinema antiplastique

 7. are cinema antiplastique’s workshop for fun or for healing?

-over time we have found that human beings have as much capacity to repress joy as they have to repress grief and sorrow, so the answer to this depends quite specifically on the individual (and sometimes the day)!
+over time we have learned that human beings have about as much capacity to repress joy as they have to repress grief and sorrow (the two being, of course, related). so the answer to this depends quite specifically on the individual, (and sometimes the day)!

-over oover nor do we see a division or contradiction between fun and healing. we view healing as something that can be enjoyable, playful and embodied. we view fun as embodied and healing as well (rather than simply escapist or destructive).
+over oover we also do not see a division or contradiction between fun and healing, art or therapy, work or play, etc. we view healing as something enjoyable, playful and embodied. fun can be embodied, wholesome and healing (rather than simply escapist or destructive).

-cinema antiplastique is a space for expansion, imagination and reconnection not accessible within the solemn divisions between spontaneous movement, therapy, dance parties, etc.
+cinema antiplastique is a space for expansion, imagination and reconnection not accessible within the solemn divisions between spontaneous movement, healing, dance parties, etc.

 8. is there music at cinema antiplastique?

-unless otherwise noted, our experiences and original moving images are silent so that we can hear the sounds and songs within ourselves. we can tune in to our hearts beating, the sound of our joints or our breathing, the movement of others swishing softly on the floor. we listen to our minds and bodies wish to share with us.
+unless otherwise noted, our workshops and original moving images are silent so that we can hear the sounds and songs within ourselves. we can tune in to our hearts beating, the sound of our joints or breath, the words our hearts, minds or ancestors wish to share, the movement of others swishing softly on the floor, or perhaps even our planet moving gently through the constellations.